aimanecouissi/magento2-module-catalog-product-grid-multiple-sku-filter/README.md

 ```

 ## Usage
 Open **Admin → Catalog → Products** and use the **SKU** filter.
-Enter multiple SKUs separated by commas (for example: `SKU-001, SKU-002, SKU-003`) and the grid will return products matching any of the provided SKUs.
-Entering a single SKU keeps Magento’s default filter behavior.
+Enter multiple SKUs separated by commas and the grid will return products matching any of the provided SKUs.
+Entering a single SKU keeps Magento's default filter behavior.

 ## Uninstall
 ```bash